AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/mardown in DITA and AEM Guides.md

 #### Publish to PDF and Web output

-AEM Guides gives both Web (Html5/AEM Site) and PDF (Native PDF / DITA-OT) option to publish ditamap with Markdown content
+AEM Guides gives both Web (Html5/AEM Site) and PDF (Native-PDF/DITA-OT) option to publish ditamap with Markdown content

 ### Option 2 : Convert Markdown to DITA format

-Full utilization of AEM Guides functionality which content re-usability, conditional processing translation, baseline etc. But, It would need  Upfront efforts to convert `.md` to `.dita` format.
+Full utilization of AEM Guides functionality which content re-usability, conditional processing translation, baseline etc. But, It would need upfront efforts to convert `.md` to `.dita` format.

 Markdown to DITA can be converted using external tools like Adobe FrameMaker and DITA-OT.